-That’s going to be where you aren’t able to make as quick of gains or as quick of changes in your life.
+That will be where you can’t make as quick of gains or changes in your life.
 So, if you want to achieve many extraordinary things, it takes subtraction, not addition.
-This is an interesting anecdote like Cal Newport’s deep work and other productivity books.
+This is an exciting anecdote like Cal Newport’s deep work and other productivity books.

 You’ll notice that many great thinkers on productivity and success advise us to take things away and not focus on things.
-That’s because we only have a set amount of attention and a set amount of focus to give to anything in one day, week, or any time.
+That’s because we only have enough attention and focus on giving to anything in one day, week, or any time.
 What we need to do is try and get rid of the unimportant.
 Then that leaves us enough energy to focus on the essential things.

 Chapter: The domino effect